TheRoyalTnetennba/cowboyBeatBox/README.md

 Some of the possible add-on features include:

 - [ ] Using Web Speech API to sing/rap user input to a given beat.
+- [ ] Adding the option to select from different Cowboy Bebop characters